Skip to main content

 #

-• Receive Receipt Notice (a related form) confirming the petition has been filed.
+• Receive Receipt Notice (a related form) confirming USCIS has received the petition.

 • Attend biometrics appointment (fingerprints, photo, and signature) if required.

-• If approved, proceed with next stage forms for permanent residency.
+• If approved, proceed with next stage forms for conditional permanent residency.

 Verification